What is homeowners insurance?

 Get a quote on homeowners insurance

-Freedom Mortgage has partnered with Matic Insurance to help you save on your homeowners insurance policy.
+Matic is a digital insurance marketplace that can help you find the right homeowner's policy to help you save on your homeowner's insurance.
 Get a free quote and compare policies from top-rated carriers.

-Last reviewed and updated September 2022 by Freedom Mortgage Corporation
+Last reviewed and updated August 2023 by Freedom Mortgage.